Photo Credit: Matt Hardy

 Pulling off such a large production requires a lot of community support, with this year’s most generous sponsors including Creature Comforts, Allgood Lounge, Athens Downtown Development Authority, Hotel Indigo, DePalma’s, Flagpole and the Hanmer Family.
 In return, the parade benefits a different nonprofit each year, this time partnering the Georgia River Network, an organization that advocates for clean flowing rivers and protects them by monitoring water policy.
 Check wildrumpus.org or facebook.com/wildrumpusparade for updates.

-(Meet at Corner of Hull St. and Hancock St.) Throw on your most creative Halloween costume and march through the streets of downtown.
+An opportunity to throw on your most creative Halloween costume and march through the streets of downtown.
 Anyone can participate by wearing a costume and joining the procession.
-A pre-party will be held at Live Wire Athens, and an after-party will be held at the Georgia Theatre.
-See Story on p.
-12.
+Enjoy live music, street performers and more.
+See story on p.
+10.

 THE TAXICAB VERSES Local group/recording project inspired by Jim Wilson's time spent doing field recordings and collaborating with musicians in Ghana.